hofstadter-io/cuetorials.com/content/overview/foundations.md

 They are like "or" and the `|` operator is used for them.

 {{< chromaDouble
-  lhsPath="code/run-through/overview/disjunction.html" lhsTitle="disjunction.cue"
+  lhsPath="code/overview/foundations/disjunction.html" lhsTitle="disjunction.cue"
-  rhsPath="code/run-through/overview/disjunction.json" rhsLang="json" rhsTitle="cue export disjunction.cue"
+  rhsPath="code/overview/foundations/disjunction.json" rhsLang="json" rhsTitle="cue export disjunction.cue"
 >}}

+- enums (as values)
+- sum-type (any of these types)
+- null-coalescing (use this computation, or default to some valu)

 ### Defaults and Optionals